markproy/bird-classification-workshop/docs/lab1-image-prep.md

 Name the bucket with a prefix of `deeplens-sagemaker-`.
 To ensure uniqueness, add on a date formatted as `yyyy-mm-dd`, and then add your name.
 For example, your bucket name could be `deeplens-sagemaker-20181126-roymark`.
 Under `Region`, select `US East (N. Virginia)` to align with the notebook region.
 Select `Create` in the bottom left corner to create the bucket.

-Remember the name of your new bucket.
+Save the name of your new bucket.
 You will use this S3 bucket name in multiple labs, including the very next step of this lab.
 In that step, you will reference the bucket name in the first cell of your SageMaker notebook.

 ## Step 3 - Use the SageMaker Notebook to explore the dataset, package images, upload images